jasongauvin/jasongauvin/README.md

 # Hi there 👋

-I'm jasongauvin, student in HETIC school based in Paris.
+I'm jasongauvin, student in HETIC school to CTO master and i'm based in Paris.
 </br>
 </br>
 🌱 I’m currently learning golang !